Mausoleum of Sheikh Mujibur Rahman: History

 In 1994, architect Ehsan Khan, Ishtiaq Zahir and Iqbal Habib were commissioned to convert Bangabandhu's residence in Dhaka into a museum.
-After they completed the work in 1995, Sheikh Hasina asked them to build a mausoleum complex for Sheikh Mujibur Rahman at Tungipara.
-A year later, after Awami League came to power, the government selected them to implement the mausoleum complex project.
+After they completed the work in 1995, they were offered to build a mausoleum complex for Sheikh Mujibur Rahman at Tungipara.
+In 1996, the government selected them to implement the mausoleum complex project.
 They were given two years to complete the project.
 The prime minister gave them the basic idea of what will be built under the master plan.
 The construction started in 1998.
 The foundation stone of the complex was laid on 17 March 1999 and inaugurated on 10 January 2001.
+The complex has been designed in such a way that it fits into the village environment.
+Care was taken not to spoil the environment and nature of the area where the complex was built.